New Framework For Cyprus Citizenship For Highly Skilled Professionals - General Immigration - Cyprus

 As per the new legislation a condition for naturalization purposes be the continuous and legal residence of the applicant in the Republic during the immediately preceding period of twelve (12) months from the date of submission of the naturalization application and in addition the residence of the applicant in the Republic for at least seven (7) years within a period of ten (10) years from said twelve-month period.

-4. Citizenship by way of naturalization is also granted to members of the applicant's family.
+d) Citizenship by way of naturalization is also granted to members of the applicant's family

 The introduction into the basic legislation under amendment of provisions regarding the naturalization of persons residing in the Republic for the purpose of highly skilled employment in companies in the context of attracting companies to operate and/or expand their activities in the Republic, is a very beneficial concept for the country.